gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 ```

 The 'aud' value is the "audience", i.e. who the JWT is for.
 For web push the
-JWT is for the push service, so we set it to the **origin of the push service**.
+audience is the push service, so we set it to the **origin of the push
+service**.

 The 'exp' value is the expiration of the JWT, this prevent snoopers from being
-able to use your JWT easily.
-The expiration is a timestamp in milliseconds
+able to re-use a JWT if they intercept it.
+The expiration is a timestamp in
-and must be within 24 hours from the when the push service receives your message.
+seconds and must be no longer 24 hours.

 In Node.js we could safely set the expiration to
 `Math.floor(Date.now() / 1000) + (12 * 60 * 60)`.

 Finally, the 'sub' value needs to be either a URL or a "mailto" email address.
-This is so that if a push service needed to reach out to it would be able to
+This is so that if a push service needed to reach out to you, it would be able
-reach you via the email address or contact information on the site.
+to use the subject details to reach you via the email address or contact
+information on the URL.

-Just like the first string, this JSON is encoded as a URL safe base64 string.
+Just like the JWT Info, the JWT Payload's JSON is encoded as a URL safe base64
+string.

-The third string, the signature, is an encrypted version of the first
+The third string, the signature, is the result of taking the first two strings
-two strings joined with a dot.

-To phrase it differently, the first two strings (the JWT Info and JWT Payload)
+(the JWT Info and JWT Payload) and joining them with a dot character, we'll
-are base64 encoded so they be decoded and viewed by anyone.
-We take these
-two strings and join them with a dot character and we'll call this the
+call this string the "unsigned token".

-"unsigned token".
-The signature is the unsigned token encrypted with your
+The signature is this "unsigned token" string encrypted with your
 application servers private key.

-To make sure the message was from us, someone
+To make sure the message was from us, someone with our public key can
-would need to know our public key, decrypt the signature and make sure the
+decrypt the signature and make sure the result is the same as the "unsigned
-result is the same as the "unsigned token", meaning it must have been
+token" (i.e. the first two strings in the signed JWT), meaning it must have
-from our private key and it hasn't been tampered with.
+been from our private key and it hasn't been tampered with.

 Final thing to top it off is the Authorization header needs 'WebPush' added to
 the front.